Which cars are congestion charge exempt?

 Clean Air Zones are parts of a city that have been targeted to improve air quality by discouraging high-emission vehicles from entering.
 No vehicles are banned in Clean Air Zones however, vehicles with insufficiently clean engines must pay a daily charge if they travel within the zone, which works 24 hours a day, every day of the year, from midnight to midnight.

-Clean Air Zones are located in Bath, Birmingham and Portsmouth.
-There are plans for Clean Air Zones to be brought into Bradford, Bristol and Manchester however, these plans haven't been put into place yet by the UK government.
+There are plans for a Clean Air Zone to be introduced in Manchester however, these plans haven't been put into place yet and have been delayed.

 The Congestion Charge is a £15 daily charge and is enforced by Automatic Number Plate Recognition (ANPR) cameras.

-Drivers who fail to pay the Congestion Charge within three days of travel will be issued a £160 Penalty Charge Notice (PCN).
-The charge is £80 if you pay your PCN within 14 days.
+Drivers who fail to pay the Congestion Charge within three days of travel will be issued a £180 Penalty Charge Notice (PCN).
+The charge is £90 if you pay your PCN within 14 days.
 You have 28 days to settle the charge or file a PCN challenge.

 You must pay the Congestion Charge if you drive a vehicle that emits 76g/km CO2 or more during 07:00-18:00 Mon-Fri, 12:00-18:00 Sat-Sun and bank holidays.
 There is no charge between Christmas Day and New Year's Day bank holidays (inclusive).
 This includes most combustion-engined cars on the road, including hybrids.